Cleantech Market Intelligence

 Chris Dawe, Director of Custom Research

-Chris Dawe is director of custom research for Navigant Research.
+Chris Dawe is a director managing Navigant Research’s Custom Research group.
 His primary role is to lead the analyst teams on custom projects, focusing on clear direction, efficiency, timely responses, and high-quality deliverables for custom research clients.

 With more than 15 years of experience in the market research industry, Dawe specializes in providing strategic analysis, tactical end-user research, and overall project management for a variety of custom research engagements.
 Prior to joining Navigant Research, he was vice president of consulting in the storage, semiconductors, and security practice at IDC.
 He has also held senior consulting and research positions at TBR and Giga Information Group.
 Dawe holds a BA in English Literature from the University of New Hampshire – Plymouth, and a project management certification from Boston University.

-John Gartner is a research director leading Navigant Research’s Smart Transportation program, with a primary focus on electric vehicles, advanced batteries, and vehicle charging infrastructure.
-He has overseen many engagements for the world’s leading automotive companies and fuels providers, and oversees the transportation forecast model development.
+John Gartner is a research director leading Navigant Research’s Transportation Efficiencies and Building Innovations programs.
+He has overseen custom research and consulting engagements for the world’s leading automotive companies, technology vendors, and infrastructure providers, and is responsible for content management, key industry and client relationships, , and forecast model development for the teams.

-Prior to joining Navigant Research, Goldstein was a member of the engineering directorate at Lawrence Livermore National Laboratory, where he had three major roles: program developer for building energy efficiency, project leader for energy systems informatics, and scientific lead for site sustainability.
+Prior to joining Navigant Research, Goldstein was a scientist at Lawrence Livermore National Laboratory, where he led research on energy systems informatics and energy efficiency as well as led sustainability compliance for the DOE site.
 Dr. Goldstein sits on the Continental Automated Buildings Association board and the University of California at Merced’s School of Engineering External Advisory Board.
 Goldstein holds a BA in biology from the University of California, Santa Cruz, and an MA and PhD in Geography from the University of California, Santa Barbara.

 Richard Martin, Editorial Director